iamnitishsah/NITR-Mart/README.md

 - **Email Verification**: Ensures all users are part of the NIT Rourkela community via `@nitrkl.ac.in` email validation.

 ### User Experience
-- **Responsive Frontend**: A modern, mobile-friendly interface for browsing products, managing profiles, and listing items, built with [insert frontend tech, e.g., React if applicable].
+- **Responsive Frontend**: A modern, mobile-friendly interface for browsing products, managing profiles, and listing items, built with Next.js.
 - **Intuitive Navigation**: Easy access to categories, user profiles, and product details, with clear calls-to-action like "Contact Seller".
 - **Real-Time Updates**: Product listings and user profiles reflect changes instantly, ensuring a dynamic experience.

 ## Project Structure
 - **Backend**: A Django REST Framework API handling user authentication, OTP verification, and product management.
-See `backend/README.md` for API details.
+See `NITR-Mart-Backend/README.md` for API details.
 - **Frontend**: A responsive web application for user interaction, including product browsing, listing, and WhatsApp redirection.
-See `frontend/README.md` for frontend details.
+See `NITR-Mart-Frontend/README.md` for frontend details.

 ## Vision
 NITR Mart aims to be the go-to platform for NIT Rourkela’s campus community, fostering trust, convenience, and sustainability.
 Future enhancements may include: